gerritdaniels/ctrl/readme.md

 ```

 As you can see the example for the map is a bit more involving, you need to define a typedef first.
 This is always the
 case if you want to use types that have multiple template parameters.
-You can also combine smart pointers and
+You can combine all types of members, so you can
-containers, so you can have a vector of shared_ptr.
+have a vector of shared_ptr.

 Furthermore std::pair, std::complex and std::valarray are also supported.